alexpaul/Xib-Demo/README.md

-# Xib-Demo
+# Xib-Demo for Creating a Custom View for a ViewController

 Create a XIB file for use as a subview for a view controller.

 ## 1. Create a new View file